 - Inertia = property of matter (attribute, quality, or characteristic)

-- Gravity: The force that attracts a body towards the center of the earth or towards any other physical matter having mass.
+- Gravity: The force that attracts a body towards the center of the earth or any other physical matter having mass.

-- Mass: The Measure of inertia or gravity is a fundamental property of all matter; it is in effect the resistance that a body of matter offers to a change in its speed or position upon the application of a force (the greater the mass of a body the smaller the change produced by an applied force).
+- Mass: The Measure of inertia or gravity is a fundamental property of all matter; it is in effect the resistance that a body of matter offers to a change in its speed or position upon the application of a force (the more significant the mass of a body the smaller the change produced by an applied force).

 - Velocity is the speed at which something moves in one direction and it’s defined as the distance traveled divided by the time taken; it is represented as m/s or cm/s.